WiDuMu/config/README.md

 This is a set of dotfiles and nix configurations created for my personal use.

 ## Architecture
 This set of dotfiles is strange by both dotfiles and nix's standards.
 This is due to the multitude of functions used in this repository.
-These indclude:
+These include:
 * A set of non-nix dotfiles.
 * A standalone nix home-manager configuration
 * A NixOS configuration for desktops